skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Meltigemini (11 AP)

 * Two hits from Freya and one or two hits from Amarant will be enough to end this battle.
-* Keep Vivi on stand-by to distribute Phoenix Down.
+* Keep Eiko on stand-by to distribute Phoenix Down.
 * Zidane can either do the same, or you can have him Steal some gear for selling later.
 Enter an attack command at the end of the second round in case Freya and Amarant don't finish the job.
-* Everyone except Vivi needs to survive the battle to get AP.
+* Everyone except Eiko needs to survive the battle to get AP.

 | Character | Ability | AP points |
 |-----------|---------|:---------:|